 You do not violate the OFP by letting the abuser into your home.
 If the abuser won’t leave, or threatens you, the OFP is still there for you to use.
 In fact, the abuser violates the order by coming into your home, even if invited.
 But, for your own safety, do not invite him or her in!

 Not necessarily.
 You can ask for an OFP without asking for a hearing.
+If you do not ask for a hearing, the court can still decide to schedule one, or can issue an order without a hearing.
 But the abuser has a right to a hearing, if they ask for it.
 If you have children together, it is best to ask for a hearing.

 If you do not ask for a hearing, the court can only order 6 things: